iyim4/menu-tracker/README.md

 * Defines routes
 * Sends received search input and filters to the backend
 * Gets the search result data from the backend
-* Renders webpages using the searh result data
+* Renders webpages using the search result data
 #### Backend
 * Gets search input and selected filters from the backend framework
 * Builds SQL query and gets data from database